HeineElanor/Calculus-1-BSc-in-Computer-Science---Lecture-Notes/README.md

 >[!IMPORTANT]
 >As the TikZ figures are externalizd into the Graphs folder, you need to run `pdfLaTeX` with `--shell-escape` enabled
 >
->on TeXStudio this can be done by modifying the pdfLaTeX options to
+>On TeXStudio this can be done by modifying the pdfLaTeX options to
 >```
 >pdflatex -synctex=1 -interaction=nonstopmode --shell-escape %.tex
 >```